 - For the most part verbal warns are used, unless it's becoming a real problem with a particular user, in which case escalate punishments proportionally to frequency.

 - Brigading other servers - This involves joining a server simply to cause havoc and destruction, oftentimes with multiple users or accounts involved.
 Not only is it annoying and destructive, but it makes us look bad in the process.

 - Generally report, however it can depend on damage caused.

-- If it is used as hyperbole/not seriously, verbally warn the user that these terms are not allowed and delete the messages in question.
+- If done as hyperbole/not seriously, verbally warn the user that these terms are not allowed and delete the messages in question.
 Ban for repeated offenses.

-- If it is done to cause harm, ban and report the user.
+- If done to cause harm, ban and report the user.

 - Jokes about tragedies, suicides, or other sensitive topics - This includes both past and ongoing events.